tristanmorgan/hazelnut/README.md

 Hazelnut is a lightweight caching reverse proxy written in Go.
 It can be used as a standalone server or embedded into your Go applications.

+It is first and foremost meant to be embedded into tests in applications that expect a HTTP cache to be there.

+It might not be useful on its own.

 ## Features

 - HTTP caching based on standard Cache-Control headers